xtaci/kcptun/README.md

 Since streams are multiplexed into a single physical channel, head of line blocking may appear under certain circumstances, by increasing `-smuxbuf` to a larger value (default 4MB) may mitigate this problem, obviously this will costs more memory.

+#### Slow Devices

+kcptun made use of **ReedSolomon-Codes** to recover lost packets, which requires massive amount of computation, a low-end ARM device cannot satisfy kcptun well.
+To unleash the full potential of kcptun, a multi-core x86 homeserver CPU like AMD Opteron is recommended.
+If you insist on running under some ARM routers, you'd better turn off `FEC` and use `salsa20` as the encryption method.

 ### Expert Tuning Guide

 #### Overview